kmaxwell/digital-norfolk/README.md

 digi-norfolk-site
 =================

-A version of Kim Maxwell's DigitalNorfolk.org web site ported from WordPress to Bootstrap v3 and GitHub pages.
+A port of Kim Maxwell's DigitalNorfolk.org web site from WordPress to Bootstrap v3 and GitHub pages.